-Our goal is to protect, promote and support breastfeeding
+Our goal is to protect, promote and support breastfeeding.

 Priority Care Lactation is staffed by lactation consultants who are board certified by the International Board of Lactation Consultant Examiners.
 Our group of lactation consultants has over 40 years of combined experience working with mothers and their babies.
 We would love the opportunity to work with all of our breastfeeding families.

-Lactation visits are available by appointment regardless of whether your baby is a patient at our office.
+Lactation visits are available by appointment regardless of whether your baby is a patient at our office or not.
 Priority Care Lactation offers appointments both in our office and in your home.
 Home visits allow you to be more comfortable in your own environment and take away the stress of having to pack your newborn and all the associated supplies and make it to the office at a specified time.
 You can expect your first lactation visit to take longer than an average visit.
-You are welcome to have your partner, a close family member or a friend with you during our visit, and they are also welcome to ask questions.
+You are welcome to have your partner, a close family member or a friend with you during your visit, and they are also welcome to ask questions.
 For the greatest benefit from the time spent devoted to you and your baby, we recommend keeping the number of people at our meeting to one or two.

 Since our goal is a personal consultation that meets your individual needs, no two visits will be exactly the same.
 In general, you can expect:

 - Time to share your pregnancy and birth experience